STLCC Program Information Policies

 • The College informs students of how to avail themselves of a process designed to assist them in improving their academic performance.

-• Students on academic probation may be allowed to participate in athletic programs to NJCAA regulations or College policies and procedures.
+• Students on academic probation may be allowed to participate in athletic programs according to NJCAA regulations or College policies and procedures.